 While we can’t guarantee to our children that nothing bad will ever happen to them, we can provide assurance that these events are relatively rare, and that we will do everything we can to keep them safe.
 Children may have many questions about the events, particularly about natural disasters.
 Answer their questions with language that fits their developmental stage.
 It’s okay if you don’t know the answer to a question.
 If it’s a question that might have an answer, offer to look up more information.
 You can also ask children what they think the answer is as they often have thoughts and ideas they want to share with you.
 In the case of natural disasters, if your child is fearful of something like that happening in your community, talk with them about the safety plan that you have in place for your family and home.
 You can also look into what community safety measures are in place and whatever elements are relevant with your children.
 Many children will be reassured knowing that there are specific, tangible things they and your family can do if something occurs.
 Some examples include, picking a meeting place, keeping flashlights in every bedroom, talking about where you will keep emergency water and food.

 3. Children want, need, and deserve the truth.

-In over 30 years of providing grief support to thousands of children and teens at The Dougy Center for Grieving Children & Families, we have never heard a child say, “I’m glad I was lied to.”
+In the 40 years of providing grief support to thousands of children and teens at Dougy Center, we have never heard a child say, “I’m glad I was lied to.”
 Many, however, struggle with anger and lack of trust toward parents or other adults who lied to them.
 When we don’t tell the truth, they learn that we cannot be trusted.
 As difficult as it can be at times, and as horrendous as the truth may be, children want, need, and deserve the truth.
 Being able to talk openly and honestly with your children about tragic events and other losses, creates a foundation of trust, enabling them to come to you in the future with their questions, fears, and concerns.